Sign up for this email series:

-While most people won’t have all the symptoms of axial spondyloarthritis, common symptoms include:
+While most people won’t have all the symptoms of axSpA, common symptoms include:

 Any of these symptoms, especially when they have gone on for three months or more, should be regarded as a potential symptom of axial spondyloarthritis.

 Common back pain is mechanical in nature; you overwork yourself and strain your muscles.
-Mechanical pain is temporary and will improve with rest and other methods to ease the muscles.
+Mechanical pain is temporary and will improve with rest and other therapies to ease the muscles.

-Inflammatory back pain, one of the primary symptoms of axial spondyloarthritis is the opposite — it may get better with physical activity.
-Inflammatory back pain tends to be chronic, and doesn’t ease over time.
-Back pain from an inflammatory cause is usually worse at night and upon awakening, and is often accompanied by morning stiffness.
-Nonsteroidal anti-inflammatory drugs (NSAIDs), such as Ibuprofen or Aleve (Naproxen), may help ease the pain.
+Inflammatory back pain, one of the primary symptoms of axial spondyloarthritis, is the opposite.
+It may get better with physical activity.
+Inflammatory back pain tends to be chronic, and it doesn’t ease over time.
+Back pain from an inflammatory cause is usually worse at night and upon awakening, and it is often accompanied by morning stiffness.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen (Aleve), may help ease the pain.
 Axial spondyloarthritis is not the only cause of inflammatory back pain, but this type of pain is a hallmark of the condition.

 Axial spondyloarthritis cannot be diagnosed with a simple test.
 There are several tests that may indicate the presence of axial spondyloarthritis.
 The Assessment of SpondyloArthritis International Society has produced a handbook for diagnosing spondyloarthritis that recommends the following tests.

 Axial spondyloarthritis may be radiographic (showing symptoms in X-rays) or nonradiographic (symptoms are invisible on X-rays).
-Radiographic axial spondyloarthritis is also known as ankylosing spondylitis, which may be considered a more severe or advanced form of the condition.
-Unlike ankylosing spondylitis, nonradiographic axial spondyloarthritis may not show any signs in X-rays or other imaging scans.
+Radiographic axial spondyloarthritis is also known as ankylosing spondylitis, which is a more severe form of the condition.
+Unlike ankylosing spondylitis, nonradiographic axSpA may not show any signs in X-rays or other imaging scans.

 X-ray imaging can be used to check for inflammatory changes to the sacroiliac joint, where the spine meets the hips.
 These changes are called sacroiliitis.
 If no changes are visible, the X-ray can be saved to compare to later scans to see if damage has developed from further disease activity.